intel/ai-reference-models/quickstart/image_recognition/tensorflow/resnet50v1_5/inference/fp32/.docs/kubernetes.md

 ```

 The multi-node serving use case makes the following assumptions:
-- the mpi-operator has been deployed on the cluster
 - the nfs share is available cluster wide
 - a saved model has been generated and saved to a nfs shared volume